Looking for the best things to do in Jervis Bay?!

 FULL BLOG POST: WHALE WATCHING IN JERVIS BAY

 PILGRIMS VEGETARIAN CAFE

-Offering an all-day menu including coffee, tea, milkshakes, acai bowls, brekky burgers, burritos, wraps, salads, and much more!
+They are offering an all-day menu including coffee, tea, milkshakes, acai bowls, brekky burgers, burritos, wraps, salads, and much more!

 Pilgrims is located in the main town of Huskisson on Owen Street.
-You can either grab a take away or sit down at a table to enjoy your meal with waterfront views.
+You can either grab a takeaway or sit down at a table to enjoy your meal with waterfront views.

 TAKE A DIP AT NELSONS BEACH

-Next up on this list of things to do is Nelsons Beach which can be found just a short drive south of Huskisson in a place called Vincentia.
+Next up on this list of things to do is Nelsons Beach, which can be found just a short drive south of Huskisson in a place called Vincentia.

 It’s the perfect spot to jump in the water for a refreshing dip and bum around on the beach for an hour or two.

 It’s here at Nelsons Beach where the White Sands Walk starts.
 This scenic coastal walk hugs the shoreline and leads through the rainforest in some areas.

 VISIT BLENHEIM BEACH

 Blenheim Beach lies below Nelsons Beach and it’s the first beach you’ll come to on the White Sands Walk.

 It’s a great spot to get away from the more crowded beaches and you’ll most likely have Blenheim Beach all to yourself to enjoy.

 CHECK OUT GREENFIELD BEACH

 Continuing on the White Sands Walk, Greenfield Beach is a worthy addition to your list of Jervis Bay things to do.